Pro777/freeverse/README.md

 # freeverse

-A library of poetry, publicly available as git repo.
+A library of poetry, publicly available as a git repo.